kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 such as the `selector` field.

 Defaulted fields are *not* re-defaulted unless they are explicitly cleared as part of the patch request.
-This may cause unexpected behavior for a fields defaulted to based on the values of other fields.
+This may cause unexpected behavior for a fields defaulted based on the values of other fields.
 When the other fields are later changed the values defaulted from them will not be updated unless they are explicitly cleared.